alejolp/extmodem/README.md

 ### Selecting the sound device to use.

-Using the alsa backend you can use the --alsa-device command line option to select another sound device, ie, hw:1.
-This option only works with the ALSA backend.
+Using the ALSA backend you can use the --alsa-in-dev and --alsa-out-dev command line options to select specific input and output sound devices, ie, hw:1,0.
+This option only works with the ALSA backend, not PortAudio backend.
+To get a list of ALSA PCM input and output devices you can use the aplay and arecord ALSA command line utilities:

-The portaudio backend always use the default sound card, which in turn by default uses the default ALSA device.
-To select a different ALSA device you should edit your asoundrc ALSA file.
+    $ arecord -L
+    $ aplay -L

+Use the complete line header as a device string.
 For example:

-    # cat /etc/asound.conf

-    pcm.!default {
-            type hw
-            card 1
-    }

-    ctl.!default {
-            type hw
-            card 1
-    }
+    $ arecord -L
+    plughw:CARD=C920,DEV=0
+        HD Pro Webcam C920, USB Audio
+        Hardware device with all software conversions

+    # ./extmodem --audio-backend=alsa --alsa-in-dev "plughw:CARD=C920,DEV=0"

+The Portaudio backend uses by default the default sound device, which is usually the default ALSA device.
+To select a different PortAudio device you can first get a list of devices with the -L option:

+    $ ./extmodem --audio-backend=portaudio --list-devices

+Take note of the Device NUMBER and then use that number with the --pa-in-dev and --pa-out-dev options:

+    $ ./extmodem --audio-backend=portaudio --pa-in-dev=44 --pa-out-dev=45

 ### APRX - TCP Kiss Support